45 Truly Fun Things To Do In California

 Hike to the Hollywood Sign

-You can hike independently or, if you prefer, join a group hike like this one or this one.
+You can hike independently or, if you prefer, join a group hike like this Hollywood Hill sunset hike or this Hollywood sign and graffiti tour, which is perfect if you are into street art.

 Look at the stars from Griffith Observatory